-Introduction to Three Simple Steps to Writing SQL
+Introduction to Three Simple Steps to Write Better SQL

 Writing queries is difficult!
 It’s hard enough sometimes to ask another person a question and get the right answer; asking a very literal minded computer sometimes seems nearly impossible.
 What we say and what we mean are sometimes entirely different things.